timellissmith/data-engineering/README.md

 - This is a demo of using the CDK to deploy tables from metadata.
 It uses the metadata defined in the metadata folder to create buckets and datasets.

-### PySpark

-There is pyspark code configured in the pyspark directory.
-This is currently only for the purpose of loading CSV files into BigQuery

-This can be triggered from within airflow (see the census_public_census_v1 dag) Code can be deployed using the pyspark build command.

 ### DBT

 DBT models.
 Models can be generated directly from metadata using the `make dbt_create_models`.
 Currently, this just creates a view with redacted pii data.